scalalang2/go-cache-benchmark/README.md

 ## Benchmark result
-- The **golang-fifo** algorithm shows the best cache efficiency (= low miss ratio) relative to other LRU-based algorithm when cache size is limited to the total size of item set.
+- The **golang-fifo** algorithm shows the best cache efficiency (= low miss ratio) relative to other LRU-based algorithm when cache size is much smaller than the total size of item set.
   - golang-fifo is a implementation of modern cache eviction algorithm introduced in following papers.
   - [FIFO queues are all you need for cache eviction | ACM SOSP'23](https://dl.acm.org/doi/10.1145/3600006.3613147)
   - [SIEVE is Simpler than LRU: an Efficient Turn-Key Eviction Algorithm for Web Caches | USENIX NSDI'24](https://junchengyang.com/publication/nsdi24-SIEVE.pdf)